“God prodded Cyrus” (Ezra 1:1, The Message).

 Imagine how long Daniel must have waited for the moment when he could speak to Cyrus, and tell him of the words written by Isaiah the prophet almost one hundred years earlier — words that prophesied about Cyrus himself, by name!

-And imagine what must’ve happened in Cyrus’ heart when he heard these very words read from the sacred scroll:
+And imagine what must have happened in Cyrus’ heart when he heard these very words read from the sacred scroll:

 “The Lord says of Cyrus, He is my shepherd, and shall perform all my pleasure: even saying to Jerusalem, Thou shalt be built; and to the temple, Thy foundation shall be laid.